Envelopes & Events

 created_at: str = "" # hub-stamped ISO-Z

-sequence: int = 0 # hub-stamped per-session monotonic counter
+sequence: int = 0 # hub-stamped per-channel monotonic counter

 The hub stamps envelope_id, created_at, and sequence at admission time.
 Everything else comes from the sender.